Vascular Malformations and Hemangiomas

 Treatment for hemangiomas depends on their size, location, and how severe they are.
 Small hemangiomas often shrink on their own.
 These usually don’t need treatment.

 If your child has a hemangioma near his or her eyes or airway, it may need to be treated.
-Your child’s healthcare provider may suggest the following:
+Your child’s healthcare provider may advise:

 - Steroid medicines